mui/material-ui/docs/src/pages/components/lists/lists-es.md

 In the following example, we demonstrate how to use [react-window](https://github.com/bvaughn/react-window) with the `List` component.
 Renderiza 200 filas y fácilmente puede manejar más.
 La virtualización ayuda con problemas de rendimiento.

 {{"demo": "pages/components/lists/VirtualizedList.js"}}

+We encourage the use of [react-window](https://github.com/bvaughn/react-window) when possible.
+If this library doesn't cover your use case, you should consider using [react-virtualized](https://github.com/bvaughn/react-virtualized), then alternatives like [react-virtuoso](https://github.com/petyosi/react-virtuoso).